Ottawa Winterlude 2026: Winter festival with ice, snow and culture

 Tips for slow travel you can find here.

-Source Ottawa Winterlude 2023: On-site research at the Ottawa Winter Festival.
-Thank you to Tourism Ottawa, Ontario Tourism and the Canadian Tourism Commission for supporting this trip.
-However, our opinion remains our own.
+Source Ottawa Winterlude 2026: Research at the Ottawa Winter Festival.
+We would definitely like to thank Tourism Ottawa, Ontario Tourism and the Canadian Tourism Commission for supporting this trip.
+However, our opinions remain our own.

 so beautiful these sculptures look, I think that's too cold for me :-)